telerik/reporting-docs/designing-reports/report-structure/graph/formatting-a-graph/series.md

 ###To change the series using a built-in color palette

->note             The built-in series are only available in the standalone report designer.
+>             The built-in series are only available in the standalone report designer.

 1. Click the chart series that you want to change.
 The ribbon context tab __Graph Tools.Design__  is activated.